Scan time: 2-3 minutes / Read time: 3-5 minutes

 ⛳️ Problem:

-Cora has been "researching" her newsletter for eight months without sending one email.
+Cora has been "researching" her newsletter for eight months.
+Zero emails sent.

-Eight months later her audience is still zero.
+Eight months in, her audience is still zero.
 She tells herself it's "not ready."
+Ouch.

 Her frustration: how to ship the first version before she feels ready.